percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/xtrabackup_bin/xbk_option_reference.rst

    temporary tables, the backup will take place, otherwise the SQL thread will be started and stopped until there are no open temporary tables.
-The backup will fail if ``Slave_open_temp_tables`` does not become zero after :option:`xtrabackup --safe-slave-backup-timeout` seconds.
+The backup will fail if ``Slave_open_temp_tables`` does not become zero after :option:`--safe-slave-backup-timeout` seconds.
 The slave SQL thread will be restarted when the backup finishes.
 This option is implemented in order to deal with `replicating temporary tables
    <https://dev.mysql.com/doc/refman/5.7/en/replication-features-temptables.html>`_